DaniPari99/ResearchTrack1/assignment2/README.md

 It is the real Monza circuit

 ## How to run the simulation

-In order to run the simulation there is a launch file that can be launched with the following command:
+This simulation can be launched with the following command:

 ```bash
 $ rosrun stage_ros stageros $(rospack find assignment2)/world/my_world.world